oliviawestmacottssw/SSW.Rules.Content/rules/storyboarding---do-you-conduct-specification-analysis-by-creating-mock-ups/rule.md

 ---

-Complex documentation can waste time.
+​​​Complex documentation can waste time.
 Many user requirements can be best encapsulated in screen mock-ups.
-Spend more time on mockups compared with time on documentation.
+Spend more time on mockups compared with time on documentation.​

 Storyboarding is a technique taken from movie production.